 This is what will happen:

-- SW2 will detect this link failure immediately since it’s a directly connected link.
-Since it doesn’t receive any BPDUs from the root anymore it assumes it is now the new root bridge and will send BPDUs towards SW3 claiming to be the new root.
+- SW2 will immediately detect this link failure since it’s directly connected.
+Since it doesn’t receive any BPDUs from the root anymore, it assumes it is now the new root bridge and will send BPDUs toward SW3, claiming to be the new root.

 - SW2 will receive this BPDU from SW3 and discovers that he isn’t the root bridge.
 It won’t send BPDUs anymore towards SW3.

-- The fa0/16 interface on SW3 will continue from the listening state (15 seconds) to the learning state (15 seconds) and ends up in the forwarding state.
+- The fa0/16 interface on SW3 will continue from the listening state (15 seconds) to the learning state (15 seconds) and end up in the forwarding state.

-Connectivity is now restored but it took 20 seconds for the max age timer to expire, 15 seconds for the listening state and another 15 seconds for the learning state before we go to the forwarding state.
-That’s a total of 50 seconds downtime.
+Connectivity is now restored, but it took 20 seconds for the max-age timer to expire, 15 seconds for the listening state, and another 15 seconds for the learning state before we go to the forwarding state.
+That’s a total of 50 seconds of downtime.
 Let’s take a look at this situation on our switches.
 I will enable a debug:

 SW2#debug spanning-tree events Spanning Tree event debugging is on